 Invest in the appropriate tools

-Sunder Madakshira who now heads marketing for Adobe India was prophetic when in 2013 he debated whether marketers are the new CIOs!
+Sunder Madakshira was prophetic when in 2013 he debated whether marketers are the new CIOs!
 He also outlines the pitfalls of being overly analytical here.

 Conclusion